 But because there are mentions of it in various ancient texts and artwork, it’s clear that keelhauling isn’t a made up myth or old pirate legend.

-If you found that interesting, you may want to read about the 8 most painful torture devices of the middle ages.
-Then you can read about lingchi, potentially the most terrifying punishment in history.
+If you found this story on keelhauling interesting, you may want to read about the eight most painful torture devices of the Middle Ages.
+Then you can check out some of the worst ways to die.